alopay/marketPlace/README.md

 Your deliverables:
 - [ ] Working API running locally.
 - [ ] Document any assumptions you have made.
-- [ ] High level design for how to serve this in a production cloud environment.
+- [ ] High level design for how to serve this in production cloud environment.

 ### 2. Improved Marketplace Validator